Azure/iot-edge-v1/doc/java_how_to.md

 ### Building the Java modules
 There are 2 sample Java modules in this sample.
 The first is a Printer modules that prints any incoming messages to the console.
-The second is a simulated Sensor module that generates random sensor data and publishes it on the bus.
+The second is a simulated Sensor module that generates random sensor data and publishes it to the broker.

 Navigate to /samples/java_sample/java_modules/Printer and run: ```mvn clean install```